We live for design, plain and simple. Passive House Certified.

-Idyllically set among Victoria’s coastal bushland on the Mornington Peninsula, this was a replacement building for a fiberglass shack that has grown into a permanent residence and a holiday house for extended family.
+Idyllically set among Victoria’s coastal bush-land on the Mornington Peninsula, this was a replacement building for a fibreglass shack that has grown into a permanent residence and a holiday house for extended family.

 The site is situated well back on the block with the living area 12m from the front boundary.
 A large stone wall creates a visual barrier between the main road - allowing the client to interact with the outside and enjoy blissful privacy.